 CACFP-participating sites provide more nutritious meals than non-CACFP sites, supplying children with more fruits and vegetables as well as less sugary snacks and drinks (Ritche et al., 2012).

-This article shows the importance of food security and programs aimed to assist with food insecurity.
 Parental care and involvement is affected by economic circumstances and the increase in food insecurity in households with children has an immense impact on the child (Gundersen & Ziliak, 2015).